WISE-PaaS/edge-mock-temperature/README.md

 This app keeps publishing mock temperature data through WISE-PaaS IoT-Hub to simulate the edge sensor.

-## 1. Inspect the credentials inside the secret
+## 1. Inspect the credentials JSON file decoded from the secret
 ![mqtt](./img/mqtt.png)

 ## 2. Fill in your number, mqtt can send to the correct topic